 - Cons: Not as spectacular as Outer Reef; no shade or protection from sun; sometimes inaccessible due to tides

 - How to get there: Boat tours from Cairns

-This tiny slice of sandy paradise surrounded by brilliant blue water lies approximately 30 kilometres from Cairns; it’s a relatively small speck that features pure sand and almost nothing else due to its status as a “young” cay.
-Upolu Cay is thus basically akin to a sandbar surrounded by a healthy reef system – it gives off the visual impression of being a “beach in the middle of the ocean” – which serves as an easily accessible haven for snorkellers that’s also quite budget-friendly as well.
-Upolu Reef proper, meanwhile, is just a short trip away for those interested in diving as well, and with most tours combining a visit to both Cay and Reef in one, you’ll get the best of both worlds of the surface and the depths in a single trip.
+This tiny slice of sandy paradise surrounded by brilliant blue water lies approximately 30 kilometres from Cairns.
+Upolu Cay is basically akin to a sandbar surrounded by a healthy reef system and gives the visual impression of being a “beach in the middle of the ocean”.
+It is an easily accessible haven for snorkelers and is quite budget-friendly as well.
+Upolu Reef is just a short trip away for those interested in diving as well so you will get the best of both worlds.

 Upolu Cay’s small size means that it can sometimes completely disappear and become submerged during high tides, and its utter lack of vegetation leaves it completely exposed to the sunshine, with no shelter to speak of.